What DecisionOS is, who it is for, how it handles data, and how it differs from generic AI research.

 Is DecisionOS GDPR-compliant?

 Yes. nexalign GmbH is a German company and operates DecisionOS under GDPR.
-All application data is processed on servers inside the European Union (Hetzner, Nuremberg).
+All application data is processed on servers inside the European Union.
 There is no third-party tracking, analytics is self-hosted and cookie-free, and a GDPR-compliant data processing agreement is in place with the hosting provider per Art.
 28 GDPR.

 Where is the data hosted?

-All application data is hosted in Germany on infrastructure provided by Hetzner Online GmbH (Nuremberg).
+All application data is hosted in Germany.
 No data leaves the European Union.
 Transactional email (for example demo-booking confirmations) is delivered via Resend under the EU-US Data Privacy Framework.

 Which compliance frameworks does DecisionOS support?